Bang Tao vs Kamala: Which Phuket Area is Better for

 - You want a liquid exit within 3-5 years

-- You’re buying off-plan in the Laguna corridor for capital appreciation
+- You are buying off-plan in the Laguna corridor for capital appreciation

 Choose Kamala if:

-- You want higher nightly rates and are comfortable with seasonality
+- You want higher nightly rates and accept seasonality

-- You plan to use the property personally for part of the year
+- You plan personal use for part of the year

-- You’re looking for a boutique project at a lower entry price than Laguna
+- You want boutique positioning at lower entry than Laguna branded stock

 - You have a longer investment horizon (5+ years)